Wered6/UE5-StyleGuide/README.md

 ### 4.2.1.1 Descriptions

-Every variable should have `Description` filled (especially if it's `Editable`) that explains what for this variable is and how changing this value affects the behavior of the blueprint.
+Every variable should have `Description` filled (especially if it's `Editable`) that explains what for this variable is and how changing this value affects the behavior of the Blueprint.

 <a name="bp-vars-editable-ranges"></a>
 <a name="4.2.1.2"></a>

-### 4.2.1.2 Slider And Value Ranges
+### 4.2.1.2 Slider and value ranges

 All `Editable` variables should make use of slider and value ranges if there is ever a value that a variable should *not* be set to.

-Example: A blueprint that generates fence posts might have an editable variable named `PostsCount` and a value of -1 would not make any sense.
+Example: A Blueprint that generates fence posts might have an editable variable named `PostsCount` and a value of -1 would not make any sense.
 Use the range fields to mark 0 as a minimum.

 If an editable variable is used in a Construction Script, it should have a reasonable Slider Range defined so that someone cannot accidentally